Ludof63/MTSK-analysis/README.md

    - load stations and stations times (opening hours for each stations) from data (`-s`)

-   - load all prices in `data/prices`. (`-p data/prices`)
+   - load all prices in `data/prices` and its subfolders. (`-p data/prices`).

+     >  This can take a while if you've downloaded the whole 2024

-     > If you want to load less data you can specify a sub-folder, e.g., `./scripts/load.sh -p data/prices/2024/01` would load all prices of January 2024 (dropping and recreating prices table)
+     > If you want to load less data you can specify a subfolder, e.g., `./scripts/load.sh -p data/prices/2024/01` would load all prices of January 2024 (dropping and recreating prices table)

 4. ### Query the data